palma-ice/yelmo/README.md

 sheet model as a black box without understanding of the key parameters that affect its performance.

+Note that the test cases shown by Robinson et al. (2020) can be reproduced following the instructions below in the section "Test cases".

-To get started with comping and running the model, see the quick-start instructions below in the section "Usage".
+To get started with compiling and running the model, see the quick-start instructions below.
 Or go to the documentation directly: [https://palma-ice.github.io/yelmo-docs/getting-started/](https://palma-ice.github.io/yelmo-docs/getting-started/).

-The test cases shown by Robinson et al. (2020) can be reproduced following the instructions below in the section "Test cases".

-The sections below can also be found in the documentation here: [Getting started](https://palma-ice.github.io/yelmo-docs/getting-started/).

 # Getting started